How does air filter work

 Install the new filter

-Insert the new filter, making sure it is positioned correctly according to the airflow direction arrows.
+Insert the new filter, making sure it is properly aligned and secured in the filter slot.

 Frequently Asked Questions

-Most experts recommend replacing your air filter every 1-3 months, or as specified by the manufacturer.
+Most experts recommend changing your air filter every 1-3 months, depending on factors like the filter type, home size, and amount of use.

 Connect with certified professionals in your area